-When asked if I would be interested in writing an F-Stop Tilopa Review on this rugged, hardcore mountain series camera backpack, I initially thought of turning the opportunity down.
+When asked if I would be interested in writing this F-Stop Tilopa Review about a rugged, hardcore mountain series camera backpack, I initially thought of turning the opportunity down.

 I live in New Jersey, a couple hours from the nearest mountain, and although I do like to get out in the woods for day hikes, I’m primarily a wedding photographer.